Hardtack/Autowire/docs/shared.rst

 ------------------------

 When you have nested contexts, the shared resource will be created for each contexts.
-If you want to have only one resource per whole contexts, you can do that with ``globally_shared`` decorator.
+If you want to have only one resource per whole contexts, you can do that by set ``globally`` to :const:`True`.

 .. code-block:: python

-    from contextlib import contextmanager
+    import contextlib

     from autowire import Context, Resource, impl
     from autowire.decorators import shared